 Q: How much does the McLean Law Firm charge for a consultation?

-A: Our initial consultations are free.
+A: Our initial consultations are free and there is no obligation.

 Q: How much does it cost to hire the McLean Law Firm?